CBSDLab/Bass-diffusion/README.md

 # Frank M. Bass (1967) model of product growth
 Bass model of product growth is based on Everett Rogers' diffusion of innovation theory (for an overview, see Rogers, 1995).
-The model describes the continuous process of product adoption where the installed base of users, $F(t)$, is a function of the coefficient of innovation, $p$, and coefficient of immitation, $q$, as a differential equation:
+The model describes the continuous process of product adoption where the installed base as proportion of potential users, $F(t)$, is a function of the coefficient of innovation, $p$, and coefficient of immitation, $q$, as a differential equation:

 $$ dF/dt = p(1-F) + q(1-F)F $$